SleepyJay/PlaycodePython/BlockStacking/README.md

-# Block Stacking (v 1.4)
+# Block Stacking (v 1.4.1)

-The idea is that you have certain sized blocks, in the general case one is 3 cm and the other is 4.5 cm.
-The idea is to build a wall of various widths and heights using these blocks.
-When stacking, blocks must overlap any "seams" in the layer below.
+The idea is that you have certain sized blocks, in the general case one is 3 cm and the other is 4.5 cm, for which you want to build a wall of various widths and heights using these blocks.
+When stacking, blocks must overlap all  "seams" that appear in the layer below.

 ####Running

 There are no build instructions.
-I simply ran it in my native Mac Python, which happens to be 2.7.10.
-Sure, I could have set up a separate environment at a different version, but that seemed needlessly complicated.
+Simply run on CLI; confirmed compatible with Python 2.7 and Python 3.6.

 I've provided a run.py which will take width and height params (defaults to 27x5), like:
 ```run.py 48 10```